+Ox7fef88dc9708>, args=[False]))

+(continues on next page)

-$\to$0x7fef88dc9708>, args=[False])) '''
+'''

 here we see that the event name was Go, as expected, and the Event object tells us some details about the QT signal.
 Most of the time, we do not need to even look at the detailed information.